jaeyk/comp_thinking_social_science/docs/02_intro.md

 ### Test your code systematically

-## Asking questions: Minimal reproducible example
+### Asking questions: Minimal reproducible example

-### How to create a minimal reproducible example

 - Chances are you're going to use StackOverFlow a lot to solve a pressing problem you face.
 However, other can't understand/be interested in your problem unless you can provide an example which they can understand with minimal efforts.
 Such example is called a minimal reproducible example.